-- Are any of the yellow parcels worth considering for some type of affordable or mixed-income housing in the next 5 years? - If not, are there other areas that should be investigated further? - Please write your ideas on the sheets provided and mark up the maps at your tables
+- Are any of the yellow parcels worth considering for some type of affordable or mixed-income housing in the next 5 years? - Are the areas for potential rezoning worth considering? - Are their other sites or areas that should be considered? - Please write your ideas on the sheets provided and mark up the maps at your tables